A road trip down The Great Ocean Road had been on my Australia Bucket List for a while and this week I finally got to tick the adventure off.

 It totally depends what adventure level you’re ready for and whether you’re ready to embrace all that van life has to offer.

 How much can you expect to pay for a camper van?

 For our 3 birth van for we paid the basic rate of $89 per day.

-On top of that (I assume most companies operate in a similar manor) we were charged for:
+On top of that (I assume most companies operate in a similar manner) we were charged for:

-Additional coffees / snacks – $10 a day
+- Additional coffees and snacks – $10 a day

 Assuming you’ll be staying in Melbourne or choosing this destination as the nearest to fly into, Day 1 will have you venturing to the pick up spot of your vehicle.
 For us that was Travellers Autobarn located out in an industrial estate near Melbourne (Tullamarine) airport.